MARTINI® vermouth and sparkling wines - the world’s leading vermouth and the world's favorite Italian Sparkling Wines

 The award winning, vibrant and bittersweet taste of the MARTINI range is the result of secret blends of more than 40 botanicals sourced from the finest locations across the globe.

-Martini & Rossi was founded by Alessandro Martini, a skilled and respected master herbalist and Luigi Rossi an entrepreneur and successful wine merchant.
-Their motto ‘Volere é Potere’ (where there is a will there is a way) set them on the path to global success.
+Martini & Rossi was founded by a combination of three very different personalities.
+Alessandro Martini was a gifted salesman, Teofilo Sola the dependable accountant, and Luigi Rossi, creative herbalist and liqueur expert.
+Any one of them could have made a solo bid for the company, but in the spirit of collaboration, they pooled their talents instead.
+Their motto 'Volere é Potere' (where there is a will there is a way) set them on the path to global success.

 Energy, passion and dedication guided MARTINI on its incredible journey from its origins in Italy to New York, Brazil, Egypt, Hong Kong and beyond.
 By 1903, MARTINI had become one of the most international brands worldwide; reaching 70 countries across all continents.